About this listing

 2. The second building houses the master bedroom, and, again, exceptional sea views from the bed and bathtub.
 There is also a large study/second living room/kitchen area here.
 This can be used as a sixth bedroom: there is a top-of-the-range sofa bed here, with a double latex mattress.
 The bedroom and the study have independent entrances (as do all rooms in all buildings) so no need to disturb others in order to get in or out!
 Absolute privacy guaranteed.

 3. The third building consists of three large bedrooms – all with their own individual character and layout.
-The first one, Chryssa’s room is the largest and has ample desk space for studying or working; the second, the Turkish room, has two double beds; and the third, ‘to paidiko’ or the children’s room, is a playground for young and old alike, with lofts, Tarzan ropes, and firemen’s sliding poles.
+The first one, Chryssa’s room is the largest and has ample desk space for studying or working; the second, the Turkish room, has a double bed and a single bed; and the third, ‘to paidiko’ or the children’s room, is a playground for young and old alike, with lofts, Tarzan ropes, and firemen’s sliding poles.
 All bedrooms have got double beds, plus additional sleeping space.
 The children's room has got a large loft with a single bed on one side and a semi-double on the other (so up to five people in total could sleep in this room); the Turkish room has got a single bed as well as the double bed; and Chryssa's room has got a small loft with a single mattress, which could also be brought down, as there is plenty of floor space.

 4. The hammam – or Turkish steam room and sauna, all built in stone and in keeping with the general aesthetic of Delenia.
 Next to it is an outdoor Jacuzzi.